FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Method

-\textbf{FLAME Expression Ground Truth.}$\;$ We leverage the publicly available BP4D~\cite{bp4d} 4D scan dataset by fitting each scan sequence to the FLAME model using the standard fitting pipeline~\cite{tfflame}.
-This process yields expression parameters ground truth \(\psi_{\text{expr}}\) for a wide range of spontaneous expressions under naturalistic conditions.
+\textbf{Scan-derived Expression Anchors.}$\;$ We leverage the BP4D~\cite{bp4d} 4D scan dataset by fitting each scan to the FLAME model by minimizing the scan-to-mesh distance~\cite{tfflame}.
+This fitting process yields scan-derived (fit-derived) expression parameters $\psi_{\text{expr}}$ for a wide range of spontaneous expression intensities.

-\textbf{3D Facial Expression Loss.}$\;$ To directly supervise the expression encoder, we apply a mean squared error (MSE) loss between the predicted expression parameters \(\hat\psi_{\text{expr}}\) and the ground truth \(\psi_{\text{expr}}\):
+\textbf{3D Facial Expression Loss.}$\;$ To directly supervise the expression encoder, we apply a mean squared error (MSE) loss between the predicted expression parameters \(\hat\psi_{\text{expr}}\) and scan-derived (fit-derived) targets \(\psi_{\text{expr}}\):

-This loss encourages the encoder to produce FLAME expression parameters that closely match those obtained from high-fidelity 3D scans.
+This loss encourages the encoder to align its FLAME expression parameters with the scan-derived reference, providing a geometric and intensity anchor that complements image-level self-supervision.